Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 #### Questions
 1. What biological and social factors underlie hunger?
 2. How are needs relating to achievement, affiliation, and power motivation exhibited?
+3. What could be the roots of obesity ?`375`
+4. 2 known eating disorders ?`376`
+5.  how does high need for achievement differ in high and low motivated individuals?`379`
+6.  how do men and women display high need for power ?`380`
-3. Why may some people’s weight set points be higher than those of others?
-One biological explanation is that obese individuals have a higher level of the hormone leptin, which appears to be designed, from an evolutionary standpoint, to “protect” the body against weight loss.
+7. Why may some people’s weight set points be higher than those of others? `One biological explanation is that obese individuals have a higher level of the hormone leptin, which appears to be designed, from an evolutionary standpoint, to “protect” the body against weight loss.`
-4. What are the causes of anorexia nervosa and bulimia?
-Cause has roots in society’s valuation of slenderness.Another explaination  is mental imbalance in chemicals. the parallel notion that obesity is undesirable
+8. What are the causes of anorexia nervosa and bulimia? `Cause has roots in society’s valuation of slenderness.Another explaination  is mental imbalance in chemicals.the parallel notion that obesity is undesirable`
-5. Why do obesity increases as countries become more developed ?
+9. Why do obesity increases as countries become more developed ?
 ---
 #### Summary
 ---